Doping in sport: Defense

-G. Pascal Zachary argues in a Wired essay that legalizing performance-enhancing substances, as well as genetic enhancements once they became available, would satisfy society's need for übermenschen and reverse the decline in public interest in sports.
+Writer G. Pascal Zachary argues in a Wired essay that legalizing performance-enhancing substances, as well as genetic enhancements once they became available, would satisfy society's need for übermenschen and reverse the decline in public interest in sports.

 Sports scholar Verner Moller argues that society is hypocritical when it holds athletes to moral standards, but do not conform to those morals themselves.
 Fox Sports writer Jen Floyd Engel stated in an article, "We live in a pharmacological society.
 We live in a society of short cuts, of fake this and enhanced that, and somehow we keep trying to sell the line that sports has become this evil empire of cheating.
 The reality is athletes are merely doing what so many of us do and celebrate and watch every single day of our lives."

 Sociologist Ellis Cashmore argues that what is considered doping is too arbitrary: transfusing blood cells is not allowed, but other methods of boosting blood cell count, such as hypobaric chambers, are allowed.
 Other scholars have advanced similar arguments.

+In 2023, Australian businessman Aron D'Souza announced the Enhanced Games, a planned sports event permitting doping.